-The County will withhold up to 10% of the award amount included in the written subrecipient or owner/sponsor/developer agreement until all federal compliance requirements are met.
+The County will withhold up to 10% of the award amount included in the written CDBG or HOME agreement until all federal compliance requirements are met.

-All construction contracts between a subrecipient or owner/sponsor/developer (i.e.: your agency) and contractor shall have 10% of payment retained until fulfillment of federal compliance is documented.
+All construction contracts between your agency and contractor shall have 10% of payment retained until fulfillment of federal compliance is documented.

-3. Definition of Income
+3. Income Requirements